Zoom Series on Racism

 - In August, Chief Judge Karen Arnold-Burger of the Kansas Court of Appeals discussed the book "White Fragility: Why It's So Hard for White People to Talk About Racism" and how we might deal with our own implicit bias.
 Chief Judge Arnold-Burger has devoted much of her professional life to speaking and teaching lawyers, judges, and the public on topics such as racism, implicit bias, and racial profiling.

 To watch the video of Chief Judge Arnold-Burger's Zoom presentation, please click the following link: https://www.visitasbury.org/white-fragility-presentation/

-- In October, Rev. Dr. Charlotte Abram will have a discussion with Asbury's own Rev. Lee Johnson about breaking ground as a woman of color in the United Methodist Church.
+- In October, Rev. Dr. Charlotte Abram had a discussion with Asbury's own Rev. Lee Johnson about breaking ground as a woman of color in the United Methodist Church.
 Rev. Dr. Abram was the first African-American woman to become an ordained elder in the former Nebraska Conference of the UMC, and received an honorary doctorate from Nebraska Wesleyan University in Lincoln.
 She has pastored a variety of congregations - large and small, African-American, European-American, and multi-cultural.
 In retirement, she serves as the Christian Education Director at Living Hope, a mission congregation in northeast Omaha.
 Throughout her career, she has experienced and navigated many difficult conversations.

 To watch the video of Rev. Dr. Abram's Zoom presentation, please click the following link: https://www.visitasbury.org/hidden-in-plain-view/